gree/flare-tools/README.txt

 'balance' subcommand sets balance parameters of nodes.

- $ flare-admin balance node1:12131:3
+ $ flare-admin balance node1:12131:3 node2:12131:2
+ (confirmation)
+ (setting balance)

 ==== LIST subcommand

-'list' subcommand shows a node list in a cluater.
+'list' subcommand shows a node list in a cluster.

  $ flare-admin list
+ node                             partition   role  state balance server1:12121                            -  proxy active       0

+This subcommand just refers the cluster information the index node in a cluster.
+If 'stats' subcommand fails, please check the node status by this subcommand.

 ==== THREADS subcommand (experimental)